qpiai/nexus/README.md

 - **Desktop** — node-llama-cpp (CPU / GPU)

 All clients talk to the web platform over REST + SSE and can also run inference locally without a server connection.

 ---

+## 🗺️ Roadmap

+Nexus is being built in phases — here's where we're headed.

+### 🔜 Next: every device

+- 📱 **Full iOS parity** — the whole platform available natively on iPhone and iPad
+- 🪟 **Windows desktop** — first-class client alongside macOS
+- 🐧 **Desktop Linux** — AppImage and `.deb` packages

+### ⚙️ Then: the runtime layer

+- ⚡ **Faster on-device inference** — hardware-specific kernels, smarter scheduling
+- 🧩 **Richer quantization runtimes** — new methods plugged in as they land
+- 🔋 **Power & thermal awareness** — inference that respects battery and heat

+### 🤖 After deployment: power agents

+Once a model is on your device, make it *do things*.
+Turn every deployed model into a capable agent with tools, memory, and action loops — the same spirit as Claude Code and Open Interpreter, but running on *your* hardware.

+- Tool-using agents that can browse, code, file-system, and automate
+- Long-running background agents tied to local triggers
+- An open plug-in ecosystem so anyone can ship a new capability

+### 🌐 Longer horizon

+- Federated fleet management — one control plane across hundreds of user devices
+- Privacy-first fine-tuning on personal data, never leaves the device
+- Community-curated model + agent marketplace

+We share progress, ship new phases, and take feedback in the open — follow along in [Issues](https://github.com/qpiai/nexus/issues) and [Discussions](https://github.com/qpiai/nexus/discussions).

+---